pmgoriya/SRE-Bootcamp-One2N/Readme.md

 ### How to run the application on your machine

 - Prerequisites: docker and python installed
-- Create a .env file within students_fastapi directory in the format given in env.example
+- Create a .env file within students_fastapi directory in the format given in env.example because this will be used in the makefile and docker containers
-- Follow the instructions given in makefile in order
+- Follow the instructions given in makefile in order (To just build from start to end type `make up`)

 ### Unit tests